Zhoushan, Zhejiang, PR China

 Our Sister City relationship has produced many successful exchanges, such as: a group of young professionals came from Zhoushan to study at Contra Costa College and live in Richmond homes, Richmond took two art exhibits to Zhoushan, Zhoushan brought an exhibit of Peasant Paintings to the Richmond Art Center where all were sold.
 Through a gracious donation from Kaiser Permanente Richmond, the committee was able to facilitate the delivery of essential medical supplies to the hospital in Zhoushan.
 We look forward to many more cultural and economic exchanges.
 Visit the Zhoushan, Zhejiang, PR China website to learn more about our sister city.

-Richmond Zhoushan Commission meets on the second Monday of the month at 4:00 pm at City Hall.
+The Richmond Zhoushan Commission meets on the second Monday of the month at 4:00 pm at City Hall.
 Please phone staff at 510-620-6581 for information.

 In September of 2017, Councilmember Eduardo Martinez led a delegation comprised of city staff and Richmond-Zhoushan Friendship Commissioners to Zhoushan, China to attend the 3rd Annual International Island Tourism Conference and Expo in Zhoushan.
 During the visit, the Commission held meetings with local officials, attended conference sessions related to business, tourism and education exchanges and staffed a booth for Richmond at an expo that ran concurrently with the conference.